xXace8Xx/Beats/README.md

 3) Type `chmod +x beats` to give it all executable permissions.
 4) Now type `./beats` to run.<br>

+## TODO
+- Add ffplay suport
+- make it look more modern
 ## License
 Beats is distributed under GPLv3 license.
 See LICENSE file.